 own path, not sit on the side of the street as the parade drove by.
 I started serving on my first board of the local orphanage at a mere 18 and from this I launched a toy drive for birthdays and holidays for these children, who were not yet placed in foster homes.
 My parents never explained to us someone had less than but rather how much more you can help the next person, whether it be with knowledge, sweat equity or through monetary involvement.
 I was raised to

 see a broader side of charity than most.
 Realistically, we exist temporarily through what we take, but we live forever through what we give.
 I was instilled at a very early age by my parents, ‘If you have…then you DO.’”

 Armed with a degree in broadcast journalism, Schiller spent ten years in broadcasting from early stints on national radio to E!
 Entertainment Television and Hard Copy.
 She later found a new voice as internet entrepreneur, earning the title of “Queen of the Internet” from Forbes Magazine in 1997.

-In 2001, Schiller met John, Chairman and CEO of Energy XXI, one of the largest independent oil producers in the Gulf of Mexico…
+In 2001, Schiller met John, Chairman and CEO of the largest independent oil producers in the Gulf of Mexico…